demisto/content/Packs/AMP/Integrations/README.md

 ---

 Uses CISCO AMP Endpoint
-This integration was integrated and tested with version v1 of AMP
+This integration was integrated and tested with API version v1 of AMP

 ## Configure AMP on Demisto
 ---